 Maisie, a gorgeous Cockapoo, was referred to us earlier this year at 7 years old.
 Her caring owners were incredibly worried about her as she had lost around half of her body weight and for a few months had been severely unwell continually vomiting and experiencing diarrhoea, her local vet had been investigating but couldn’t find the cause and didn’t think she would survive the night.
 By the time she came in to see our team in Hampshire, she had collapsed and needed urgent medical care.

-She was rushed into the care of our Medicine team including Laura Holm and Lucy McMahon, one of our Specialists in Small Animal Internal Medicine who undertook a number of tests and using their expertise and experience quickly diagnosed her with atypical hypoadrenocorticism (Addison’s disease).
+She was rushed into the care of our Medicine team at Anderson Moore, which included Laura Holm and Lucy McMahon, one of our Specialists in Small Animal Internal Medicine who undertook a number of tests and using their expertise and experience quickly diagnosed her with atypical hypoadrenocorticism (Addison’s disease).
 Addison’s disease is a disease of the adrenal glands leading to hormone deficiency and can make dogs very ill and in severe cases it can be fatal.

 Atypical Addison’s disease is hard to diagnose as the symptoms can be vague and can also mimic many other conditions.
 Addison’s disease is usually suspected when there are electrolyte imbalances seen on routine blood testing, but these are absent in the atypical form, making diagnosis more elusive.